CarolinaLag/Graphic-Interface-Project/README.md

 ## Description
 The assigment was to create "something fun" for a company, of our own choice.
 Where we needed to follow the companys graphical guidelines.
 I chose to create a campaign page for the summer for Folksam.
-Some of the tasks was to animate at least one element, create/implement a svg and use the right tools for editing such as Adobe Photoshop/Illustrator.
+Some of the tasks was to animate at least one element, create/implement a svg and overall make the website accessibility adapted and use the right tools for editing images such as Adobe Photoshop/Illustrator.

 ---